lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Log New Request

 :::note
-Using these options in your business processes, please be aware of where you are invoking them / placing them in the workflow, and in turn which business processes are going to be invoked against the new Incident or Service Request raised.
-Please avoid scenario's where one business process may invoke the logging of a new request, where the new request's business process immediately is configured to log a new request which again has a business process which again logs another request immediately creating a loop.
+Using these options in your workflows, please be aware of where you are invoking them / placing them in the workflow, and in turn which workflows are going to be invoked against the new Incident or Service Request raised.
+Please avoid scenario's where one workflow may invoke the logging of a new request, where the new request's workflow immediately is configured to log a new request which again has a workflow which again logs another request immediately creating a loop.
 The result of which may be a lot of unwanted requests.
-In the event this occurs, disable the causing business process and resolve the issue.
+In the event this occurs, disable the causing workflow and resolve the issue.
 :::

 ### Questions